 You might find additional or alternative textbooks helpful in their treatment of the subject matter and the availability of extra problems.
 If you would like to check-out or purchase a different textbook, most any "Intermediate Microeconomics" textbook will have similar content, and older editions will likely be just as useful as newer additions.
-In addition, the following books are on 2-hour reserve in the library.
+In addition, there are a variety of books on 2-hour reserve in the library.